 - McGill University

 - Seoul National University

 Thus, the scope of microbiology is visible in almost all prominent sectors.
 Needless to say, with scores of universities available, choosing the right educational institute and course combination can be a daunting task.
-Take the assistance of Leverage Edu’s AI-tool which will curate a list of most suitable institutes based on your professional goals.
+Take the assistance of Leverage Edu’s AI tool which will curate a list of the most suitable institutes based on your professional goals.